strapdata/elassandra/docs/elassandra/source/architecture.rst

 Mapping and CQL schema management
 ---------------------------------

 Elassandra has no master node to manage the elasticsearch mapping and all nodes can update the elasticsearch mapping.
-When such a mapping update occurs, elassandra updates the elasticsearch mapping stored as a row in the cassandra table **elastic_admin.metadata** by playing a PAXOS transaction to ensure no concurrent update occurs.
+In order to manage concurrent simultaneous mapping and CQL schema changes, elassandra plays a PAXOS transaction to update the current elasticsearch metadata version in the cassandra table **elastic_admin.metadata**.
+Once the PAXOS transaction succeed, elassandra coordinator node applies n batched-atomic (1) CQL schema update boadcasted to all nodes, update and broadcast its gossip fields X2 with its *host_id*/*version_number*.
-When the PAXOS transaction succeed, the coordinator node updates and broadcasts its gossip fields X2 with its *host_id*/*version_number*.
-Version number increase on each mapping update.
+Version number increase by one on each mapping update.
+Then, non-coordinator nodes catch the CQL schema change, reload their mapping and annonce the same X2 once the new elasticsearch mapping is applied.
-Then, all other nodes catch this X2 change, reload their mapping and annonce the same X2 once the new elasticsearch mapping is applied.
 As the result, all nodes sharing the same elasticsearch mapping should have the same X2 value and you can check this with **nodetool gossipinfo**, as show here with X2 = e5df0651-8608-4590-92e1-4e523e4582b9/1.

 .. code::